 4.2.
-The core collection geographical patterns and region-variable relationships
+Geographical patterns of variability of the diversity panel

-The present linseed core collection was made up of 120 accessions from 47 countries and 14 distinct geographical regions randomly selected from the IPK world collection.
-With the exception of four regions, results of FA and Euclidean distances revealed a poor geographical patterns in this core collection.
-Genotypes from South and West Asian subcontinents had bigger and heavier seeds along with high seed oil content and shorter main stem.
-In contrast, the majority of accessions from Western Europe and Russia had low seed yield, tall main stem, and few branches, the essential descriptors of fiber type.
+The present diversity panel of linseed comprised 120 accessions from 47 countries and 14 distinct geographical regions, and most of them were randomly selected from the IPK world collection (Figure 6).
+With the exception of four regions, results of cluster analysis, FA and Euclidean distances revealed a poor geographical patterns in this diversity panel.
+Genotypes from South and West Asia had bigger and heavier seeds along with high seed oil content and shorter main stem.
+In contrast, the majority accessions from Western Europe and Russia had low seed yield, tall main stem, and few branches, the essential descriptors of intermediate flax genotypes appropriate for fiber production.

 It is suggested that the center of origin for linseed is Middle East, India, Ethiopia, and the Mediterranean basin (Vavilov, 2009).
 Linseed has been domesticated first in the Middle East and was then chronologically spread to Europe, Nile valley, and other regions around the world (Hillman, 1975; van Zeist & Bakker-Heeres, 1975).
 It is also unanimously believed that the domestication of the oilseed type had occurred before the fiber type (Allaby, Peterson, Merriwether, & Fu, 2005; Fu & Allaby, 2010; Herbig & Maier, 2011).
 After domestication, only the oilseed type has been grown in South-West Asian countries, including Turkestan, Afghanistan, and India, whereas European countries, particularly Western European countries, mostly have cultivated fiber type (Badole, Zanwar, & Bodhankar, 2013; Baley, Le Duigou, Morvan, & Bourmaud, 2018).
 This pattern of domestication and cultivation mostly supports our results and suggests that continuous artificial selection based on regional demands has made a region-type attachment.
+In other words, these results suggested that the geographic origin had not naturally forced linseed plant to choose a growth type, but the pressure that came from the artificial selection of end-use traits with specific regional preference has made a few region-trait relationships.

-Except for a minimum regional relationships between tall and high yielding genotypes with WEU and SAS subcontinents respectively, the overall results suggested the existence of a weak geographical patterns in this core collection.
+Except for a minimum regional relationships between tall and high yielding genotypes with WEU and SAS regions respectively, the overall results suggested the existence of a weak geographical patterns in this diversity panel.
 Two studies using a Canadian linseed whole and core collection estimated that geographical origin explained just about 8.2 and 11% of the total variation based on molecular and morpho-phenological variations, respectively (Fu, 2005; You et al., 2017).
 Another study on the same Canadian core collection suggested the absence of population particular structure (Soto-Cerda et al., 2013), indicating its adequacy for association mapping.
-Our phenotypic based evaluation also demonstrated that just 6.5% of the total variation in the IPK core collection is attributable to the geographical origins, suggesting a high possibility for this population to be unstructured and may be appropriate for association mapping.
+Our phenotypic based evaluation also demonstrated that just 6.5% of the total variation in the diversity panel of IPK world collection is attributable to the geographical origins, suggesting a high possibility for this population to be unstructured and may be appropriate for association mapping.

 4.3.
 The nature of traits association and its application in linseed breeding